 Erin Clancy is a career Foreign Service Officer with over a decade of service and expertise in national security, the Middle East, and multilateral diplomacy.
 She is currently serving as the lead negotiator for Syria at the U.S. Mission to the United Nations in New York.
 Erin received the State Department’s Distinguished Honor Award in 2019 for her role in negotiating the successful evacuation and repatriation of over 400 members of the Syrian Civil Defense out of Syria.

-Dr. Jaz Dawson is a Research and Policy Analyst with the University of Ottawa’s Refugee Hub.
-Her current work focuses on refugee resettlement, community refugee sponsorship, and third country pathways to protection.
+Dr. Jaz Dawson is a Policy Analyst with Immigration, Refugees and Citizenship Canada.
+Her current work focuses on refugee resettlement, community refugee sponsorship, and complementary pathways to protection.
 In 2019 she gained her doctorate from the University of Melbourne and has published a number of pieces queering international relations theory and international human rights law with a focus on the externalization of refugee policy and refugee credibility assessment.